 Liners can degrade over time and will need regular sweeping to prolong their life.
 This is best done at the beginning of Summer.

-904 grade stainless steel flexible liner is used to connect the cowl to the vitreous pipe exiting the woodburning or multifuel stove.
-Suitable for wood, gas, oil, coke, peat and smokeless fuels; it has a 35 year product replacement guarantee from our HETAS approved suppliers.
+904 grade stainless steel liner is thicker than 316 and is used to connect the cowl to the enamelled pipe on the stove.
+As it is more robust it is suitable for wood, gas, oil, coal and also coke, peat & smokeless fuel.
+It has a 35 year product replacement guarantee HETAS approved product.

 Visit our facebook page to see what we've been up to lately

 Flexible liner made of 316 grade stainless steel is used to line the chimney connecting the cowl on the chimney pot to the vitreous pipe exiting the woodburning or multifuel stove.
-Suitable for wood, gas, oil and coal, and has a 20 year product replacement guarantee from our HETAS approved suppliers.
+Suitable for wood, gas, oil and coal, and has a 10 - 15 year life expectancy for these fuels.
+HETAS approved product.

 One free quotation per address for customers within 15 miles of Hitchin, Hertfordshire.
 Quotes are valid for 90 days.